Eva Kant

 Eva Kant is an Italian comics character who originated in the series Diabolik, issue #3 (3 March 1963).

 The character is extremely popular in Italy, where she reached the status of fashion icon.

 Fictional character biography

-Eva is the girlfriend and sidekick of criminal mastermind Diabolik, and just like him she is a master of disguises.
-Eva is portrayed as an attractive blonde young woman; she drives a black E-Type Jaguar, and usually goes into action wearing a heavy sweater and trousers, no mask and no revealing clothing.
+Eva is the girlfriend and sidekick of criminal mastermind Diabolik; like him, she is a master thief with expertise in gathering information, bypassing security measures, and utilizing lifelike masks as a means of deception.
+She is typically portrayed as an attractive blonde young woman; she drives a white E-Type Jaguar, and usually goes into action wearing a heavy sweater and trousers, no mask (unlike Diabolik) and no revealing clothing.
 She usually wears her hair up.